JillTempelmeyer/help-documentation/_gettingstarted/Box_Panel.md

 ## Managing Support Tickets

+You can click on the **Support** tab from your Dashboard to be redirected to view information related to your support tickets.

-By clicking on a support ticket from the Dashboard, you can see the text of the associated ticket.
+From this view, you can select a ticket to see the text of the associated ticket.
 This text includes additional tickets, as well as chat history and correspondence related to the selected ticket.
 The status of the support ticket is highlighted on the orange button in the top left corner.

 ![Image of Dashboard 6](https://github.com/help-documentation/img/Dashboard 6.png)